tickle35/ecohaul-vite/README.md

 ## Backend API

-The application expects a backend API running at `http://localhost:8080`.
-Make sure your backend server is running and properly configured.
+The application connects to a backend API running at `https://backend-qcnc.onrender.com`.
+The API configuration can be found in `src/config/api.js`.

 ## License